ImpromptuNinjas/UltralightSharp/README.md

 The demo can produce PNGs or a scaled down low resolution 24-bit ANSI image to the console.
 (ANSI image on Windows console seen above.)

+## Unity Demo (2018.4 LTS)

 ![Unity Demo](https://cdn.discordapp.com/attachments/738836157923852368/739376040970944572/unknown.png)
 ![Unity Tests](https://cdn.discordapp.com/attachments/738836157923852368/739376118435414096/unknown.png)

-A Unity demo test project will exist as a submodule to this repo.
+A Unity demo and test has been added to this repo.

 The CI will test against LTS branches of Unity.

+Currently only 2018.4 LTS is tested.

+It is forward compatible up to at least 2020.1, but may require some tweaking of dependency versions.